 When caulking your pool expansion joint follow all the instructions set forth by manufacturer to achieve the best results.
 The majority of the work will be in the preparation.
 All debris and moisture will need to be removed from the joint.
 You can achieve this by using a brush, shop-vac, leaf blower, etc. I typically use a portable torch to go along the perimeter of pool and burn out any moisture and any debris.
 Sunlight will also help dry up any moisture in joint as will a heat gun or hair dryer.

 There are several options when choosing your pool caulk.
 Different manufacturers and different kinds of pool caulk will depict the exact prep work needed for job.
-The three most common pool caulks come in self-leveling, semi-self leveling, and gun grade.
+The three most common pool caulks come in self-leveling, semi-self leveling, and gun grade (used by professionals).
 They all have a different viscosity and your selection should reflect your skill level and the job you are undertaking.

 With self-leveling and semi self-leveling caulk, the pool caulk will settle at the lowest point.
 This is ideal for 100% even joints that can be sealed off to prevent caulk from running out of joint.
 Backer rod is recommended even more, to fill any void and help form the joint.
 Most importantly, if foam backer rod is not used, the caulking will just run down into the joint, as it is very runny.
 Chilling your caulk, and applying during a cooler time of day will make it less runny.

 Caulking your pool prevents damage from ice expansion during the winter, and prevents the joint from filling up with debris over time.
 If the joint fills with debris and sand, then movement of the deck will also move the coping, eventually loosening the coping.
 More advanced damage breaks the top part of the pool, under the coping, and through the tile line.
 A very expensive repair.
 So, do some preventative maintenance, and caulk your pool!